AzuObs/windfury/README.md

 # The Gzip compression ratio between the original source versus the compressed source.
 gzip_compression_ratio: 0.8

-# Enable or not application's home page opening on Felfire start.
+# Enable or not website's home page opening on Windfury start.
 open_on_start: false

 # Proxy configuration.